 The Company's general policy is to contribute the regulatory minimum required amount into its separately funded defined benefit pension plan.
 However, the Company may elect to make larger contributions subject to maximum contribution limitations.
-The Company's expected contribution for 2020 into its separately funded defined benefit pension plans is anticipated to be up to \$0.5 million.
+The Company's expected contribution for 2021 into its separately funded defined benefit pension plans is anticipated to be up to \$15.3 million.

 The Company provides employees with a 401(k) plan.
-Under the Company's 401(k) plan for employees, eligible employees earning less than a specified amount receive a 75% match up to 6% of an employee's salary, subject to maximum contribution guidelines.
+Under the Company's 401(k) plan for employees, eligible employees earning less than a specified amount and hired prior to January 1, 2021 receive a 75% match up to 6% of an employee's salary, subject to maximum contribution guidelines.
 Employees earning more than the specified amount receive a 50% match up to 6% of an employee's salary, subject to maximum contribution guidelines.
+On December 14, 2020, the Company announced that employees hired on or after January 1, 2021 will receive a 100% match up to 6% of an employee's salary, subject to maximum contribution guidelines.
 Additional employee voluntary contributions may be made to the plans subject to contribution guidelines.
 Vesting and withdrawal privilege schedules are attached to the Company's matching contributions.
 Effective January 1, 2016, agency employees became a part of the employee 401(k) plan with the same matching contributions as home office employees.